inwtx/QSL-Setup/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;must be a blank line between the Subject: line and the message that goes below it.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There must be 2 tildes ~~ after the end of the message.

-<b>IX.</b> Next the parameters to use for sending post to news groups is setup and saved as a templete.
+<b>IX.</b> Next, the parameters to use for sending post to news groups is setup and saved as a templete.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Clear the QSL window and type in the headers below without the red text and note at the end.

   <p align="left">